JohnathanADrews/HularionExperience/README.md

 The second document, https://github.com/JohnathanADrews/HularionExperience/blob/main/docs/2%20-%20Create%20a%20Button/readme.md, will should you the basic setup.

 HX is an open-ended attribute-driven framework with a robust packaging and routing system.
-You can use HX to embed applications whithin your website or use it to create you entires website.
+You can use HX to embed applications whithin your website or use it to create you entire website.
 The same code can be used to create a desktop experience using an embedded browser.
 The setup is easy, and there is no installation required.